 Lumps and bumps such as moles or skin growths (cysts, angiomas, milia, skin tags, warts and lipomas) are very common growths on the body, face and scalp.

 Moles (nevi) are clusters of pigmented cells that commonly appear as small, dark brown spots and can develop anywhere on your body.
 Moles come in different size, color and surface (flat or raised, smooth or wrinkled).

 There are several different options and reasons for mole removal.
 Some patients want their mole removed because they do not find it aesthetically pleasing.
 Other patients see changes in the mole that follow the s of skin cancer detection which warrants removal (see below).
 Treatments available for mole removal include cosmetic (laser), cryosurgery (freezing), cauterization (burning) or excision.
-All moles that are removed by our professional staff will be checked to determine its condition and best method of removal.
+All moles that are removed by our professional staff will be checked to determine its condition and best method of cosmetic move removal.
 In some cases, a biopsy of the mole will be performed to determine its possible precancerous likelihood.